KygoSkyrus/skychat/NOTES.md

   - what `middleware` is in the context of Redux?
 Middleware provides a way to interact with actions dispatched to the Redux store before they reach the reducer.
 It sits between the action dispatch and the reducer, allowing you to intercept, modify, or delay actions as needed.
 It provides a way to extend Redux's functionality by intercepting and potentially modifying actions before they reach the reducers.
   - what are `asynchronous actions`?
 Asynchronous actions in Redux are actions that perform asynchronous operations, such as fetching data from an API, saving data to a server, or compressing images.
 These actions are often used to update the Redux store with the response, allowing the application to display up-to-date data to the user without requiring a page refresh.
   - `Writing thunk functions` in Redux involves defining asynchronous action creators that return a function instead of a plain action object.
 These functions have access to the dispatch and getState methods of the Redux store, allowing you to perform asynchronous operations and dispatch actions based on the results.

+- dont pass dispatch and other unnecessary stuff in functions parameter if you have a function that calls an api and then dispatch to store,,, just use thunk in those case
+- use usecontext whenever there are mutiple data that needed to passed down to child,,, u can create context of functions also
+- if you have onchange which is setting a state in parent component than on every key press the child componnet will rerender,, to avoid this either wrap the child component in `React.memo` or use useRef for the input field instead of dstate